 Google's let a bit of info slip a little early via the Play Store.
 When purchasing a Galaxy Nexus via the site, while checking out, the device is listed on your order as "Galaxy Nexus HSPA+ - The latest smartphone from Google, soon the first phone with Android 4.1 Jell..."
 This marks the first time the name Jelly Bean, and the version number 4.1 has been referenced publicly.

 More interesting than that, however, is that the listing specifically says that the HSPA+ Galaxy Nexus from the Play Store is "soon the first phone" running the new OS.
-While most major versions of Android are launched alongside flagship devices, this implies that 4.1 will not have it's own new Nexus phone.
 Read More

 According to Rightware's Power Board benchmark result site (see #11; the benchmark in question is Basemark ES2.0 Taiji), a long-rumored device has popped up in a result database: the much-awaited Nexus tablet.
 Here's the additional raw info you don't see in the benchmark that we were able to acquire from Rightware: